kmwenja/mangaeden/README.md

 Mangaeden
 =========

-**mangaeden** is a simple lookup and download cli client for mangaeden.com API in Go.
+**mangaeden** is a simple lookup and download cli client for the [mangaeden.com API](www.mangaeden.com/api/) in Go.

-*This is a project to practice writing Go.*
+Make sure to checkout [Mangaeden](www.mangaeden.com).
+All manga content belongs to them.

 Install
 -------